bosch-engineering/off_highway_sensor_drivers/README.md

 This project provides ROS drivers for Bosch Off-Highway sensor systems.

-The off_highway_sensor_drivers package is tested for ROS1 Noetic on Ubuntu 20.04.
+The off_highway_sensor_drivers package is tested for ROS 2 Humble on Ubuntu 22.04.
 Connected sensors were tested in a 500 kBd CAN configuration.

 The drivers offer the possibility to [log processing cycle times](off_highway_common/README.md).